Difference Between Share Transfer and Transmission of Share

 B. Members’ Resolution

-A resolution is required to approve the transfer.
-This is normally passed at an Extraordinary General Meeting where members are formally notified.
+A resolution is required to formally approve the share transfer.
+This is typically passed during an Extraordinary General Meeting, where members are notified of the proposed transaction and asked to consent.

 C. Sale Contract and Transfer Instrument